kitzeslab/opensoundscape/docs/Overview.md

 are evaluated at the end of each epoch to determine how they perform on the validation dataset, and the final epoch during training does not necessarily produce the best model.

-There is an ideal balance in deciding how large batches should be...

 We have typically used 20-100 epochs as our standard for training models, but this is not necessarily the correct choice in every case.